 Third and last, there’s actually still a bevvy of sidequests and optional fights to deal with despite the game’s linear nature.
 While not as big a world to explore, there is still some fun to be had in the world of Spira.
 If anything, FFX represents a tonal shift that is welcome since its past wacky and bright iterations.

-FFIX is what happens when Square Enix decide to create a “Greatest Hits” compilation in a form of a self-contained FF entry.
+FFIX is what happens when Square Enix decides to create a “Greatest Hits” compilation in a form of a self-contained FF entry.
 The game features a revved-up Active Time Battle system with a four-man party, a world with a bunch of FF homages from black mages to callbacks from the first FF to FFV, and a ton of random encounters for every step you take on the world map.
+The game is nostalgia-pandering for good and ill.

 FFIX also boasts a likeable cast from the cheery swashbuckling-style hero Zidane to the tough-as-nails female dragoon knight Freya, as well as oddities like Quina.
 While the game’s second and third act is a jumbled mess with varying tones narrative-wise, the rest of the package is a great tribute to the golden days of JRPGing yore.

-The game is available on PC and even on mobile phones, so if you want a 3D version of a classic Final Fantasy game and can’t stand going back to retro trappings of games, you can’t go wrong with FFIX.
+The game is available on PC and even on mobile phones with much-needed features like a fast-forward button.
+So if you want a 3D version of a classic Final Fantasy game and can’t stand going back to retro trappings of games, you can’t go wrong with FFIX.

 FFVII has not aged well, what with the new art styles and graphics of JRPGs and even within the series itself.
 The transition from small chibi-sized deformed 3D models to regular-sized characters in the battle screen is jarring in today’s context and it’s hard to go back to this.
 The battle system and Materia customization options are also made obsolete thanks to later entries that are even more worthy.